flowtoy/flowtoy/README.md

-# flow - local flow runner prototype
+# evans - local flow runner prototype

 Minimal prototype that implements a YAML-driven flow runner with a local runner and a small status API.